Microsoft Flight Simulator Add-on Package,

 Scandinavian Airlines DC-9-40 OY-KGR

-In early 2000, after a somewhat scary flight while on a business trip, I became interested in air-planes which led me to purchase Microsoft Flight Simulator.
+In early 2000, after a somewhat scary flight while on a business trip, I became interested in airplanes which led me to purchase Microsoft Flight Simulator.
 I learned that Microsoft had designed the Flight Simulator so that programmers and air-plane enthusiasts could create and add their own aircraft to the game.
 I saw an opportunity to develop my own add-on package and thus started what has become known as Project OY-KGR.
-My project is centred on the Scandinavian Airline Service DC-9-41 air-plane OY-KGR.
-It has evolved over the years from a simple flight simulator experience to something that is much more sophisticated and graphically intense.
-The project has included the assistance of many flight simulator developers and enthusiasts from around the globe.
+My project is centered on the Scandinavian Airline Service DC-9-41 air-plane OY-KGR.
+It has evolved over the years from a general flight simulator experience to something that is much more sophisticated and graphically intense.
+The project included the assistance of many flight simulator developers and enthusiasts from around the globe.

 3D COCKPIT AND MODEL